CoEBoC is composed of six research groups, which are collaborating closely to achieve the CoEBoC’s goals.

-Jari Hyttinen’s group has expertise in development of 3D bioimaging, electrophysiology and in silico computational modeling of cells and tissues and their functions.
+Jari Hyttinen’s group has expertise in the development of 3D bioimaging, electrophysiology and in silico computational modeling of cells and tissues and their functions.
 The group develops novel high resolution optical and X-ray microscopy methods and tools to be implemented with CoEBoC’s body-on-chips.

 Micro- and Nanosystems Group

 Pasi Kallio’s group combines knowledge of automation and control engineering with microsystems and nanotechnology.
-The group develops autonomous systems for stimulation and measurement of cells and cell cultivation environments.
+The group develops autonomous systems for the stimulation and measurement of cells and cell cultivation environments.
 Kallio’s group develops the microfluidic chips to be used in the CoEBoC’s applications.

 Adult Stem Cell Group

 Susanna Miettinen’s group concentrates on cellular and molecular mechanisms controlling human mesenchymal stem/stromal cell (MSC) behavior and differentiation.
 The group aims to develop cell based and tissue engineered products for clinical use and as in vitro -models.
-The Miettinen group has expertise on vascularisation and, therefore, has an important role in CoEBoC’s aim to produce vascularised tissue models for body-on-chips.
+The Miettinen group has expertise in vascularisation and, therefore, has an important role in CoEBoC’s aim to produce vascularised tissue models for body-on-chips.